• Skip to primary navigation

 Place in this order: chicken, potatoes, onions, star anise, cinnamon stick, tamarind paste, massaman curry paste, palm sugar, fish sauce, kaffir lime leaves, lemon grass and coconut milk into a slow cooker.https://asianinspirations.com.au/wp-content/uploads/2025/06/SCMC-2.jpg

-Stir everything together and set the slow cooker to low for 6 hours or two hours on high and 2 hours on low.
-Give a good stir before serving.https://asianinspirations.com.au/wp-content/uploads/2025/06/SCMC-4.jpg
+Stir everything together and set the slow cooker to low for 6 hours or 2 hours on high and 2 hours on low.
+Give it a good stir before serving.https://asianinspirations.com.au/wp-content/uploads/2025/06/SCMC-4.jpg

 Serve hot with steamed Jasmine rice and garnish with toasted peanuts, sliced chillies, fried shallots and cilantro.